DEK11/MoreNLP/README.md

 #Some(NLP)

-This project for me to learn some NLP concepts and also I integrated it with Spark.
+This project is for me to learn some basic NLP concepts and also I integrated it with Spark.
 There are two types of Pipelines here in the project, first is the NLP pipeline and the second is ML pipeline.